 This guide is for people who care for family members or others with Alzheimer's disease (AD) at home.
 AD is an illness that changes the brain.
-It causes people to lose the ability to remember, think, and use good judgment.
-People with AD may have trouble taking care of themselves and doing basic things like making meals, bathing, and getting dressed.
+It causes people to lose the ability to remember, think, and use good judgment and to have trouble taking care of themselves.
 Over time, as the disease gets worse, they will need more help.

-Sometimes, taking care of the person with AD makes you feel good, because you are providing love and comfort.
+Sometimes, taking care of the person with AD makes you feel good because you are providing love and comfort.
 Other times, it can be overwhelming.
-You may see changes in the person that are hard to understand.
 Also, each day brings new challenges.
-You may find yourself dealing with problem behaviors or just trying to get through the day.
 You may not even realize how much you have taken on because the changes can happen slowly over a long period of time.

 We've written this guide to help you learn about and cope with these changes and challenges.
+Starting on page 94, you will find suggestions for taking care of yourself, which help you to be a good caregiver.